khimananda/slack-approval/README.md

-- Post a message in Slack with a "Aoorove" and "Reject" buttons.
+- Post a message in Slack with a "Approve" and "Reject" buttons.
 - Clicking on "Approve" will execute next steps.
 - Clicking on "Reject" will cause workflow to fail.